slegras/EBAI2017/hands-on/hands-on.md

 ```

 ### 4 - Visualize peaks into IGV
-1. Go back to IGV and load the BED file of the peaks.
-Load the file 05-PeakCalling/FNR_Anaerobic_A_peaks.bed.
+1. Download the BED file 05-PeakCalling/FNR_Anaerobic_A_peaks.bed to visualise in IGV.

 **Go back again to the genes we looked at earlier: b1127, b1108.
 Do you see peaks?**